OR-Dept-Environmental-Quality/wic/index.md

 WIC project work occurs in several repos, listed below.
 Some of these are still works in progress.
 Official releases will (eventually) be available for download within each repo.

 * [wic-data](https://github.com/OR-Dept-Environmental-Quality/wic-data) -- Most users will be interested in this.
-An R package containing impact factors and example datasets for using the Waste Impact Calculator framework.
+The repo contains an installable R package containing impact factors and example datasets for using the Waste Impact Calculator framework.
 Help files contain links to documentation, including worked examples.
 * [wic-base](https://github.com/OR-Dept-Environmental-Quality/wic-base) -- The fundamental data and processing behind the material in *wic-data*.
 Includes detailed documentation on life cycle impact modeling for individual materials.
 * wic-wastesheds -- calculation of life cycle impacts for solid waste in Oregon, Oregon's counties, and the United States as a whole, under 3 management scenarios related for recycling rates.
 * wic-app -- a shiny app for viewing the results produced by wic-wastesheds